Tuesday, June 6, 2023

 Not only does this concoction offer the umami flavor so beloved by many drinkers, according to fans, but it also offers a host of other benefits.

-While several mushroom-brewed beers are currently available in the States, a U.K. brand is now emerging that intends to take the potential health benefits of the brew a step further.
+While several mushroom-brewed beers are currently available in the States, a U.K. brand recently emerged and intends to take the potential health benefits of the brew a step further.

 Adaptogenic mushroom beer